jeremykross/recurrent/README.md

 ($ :recurrent/dom-$ "button" "click")
 ```

-generats a signal of events that occur when the button in the component is clicked.
+generates a signal of events that occur when the button in the component is clicked.

 `$` is a special symbol used within the context of a `defcomponent` to access sources.
 The first argument is the name of the source, in this case `:recurrent/dom-$`.
 The addititional arguments are provided to the source for generating the signal.
 The `:recurrent/dom-$` source takes a CSS selector (`"button"` here), and an event, in this case `"click"`.
 Interestingly, we can generate this signal even before the dom is rendered.
 Additionally, components can only general signals for events sourced from inside their own DOM.
 We'll see where sources come from shortly.

-## Instantiation
+### Instantiation

 Let's imagine we have a text input component.